towercomputers/toweros/docs/whitepaper/template.typ

-#let script-size = 7.97224pt
-#let footnote-size = 8.50012pt
-#let small-size = 9.24994pt
-#let normal-size = 10.00002pt
-#let large-size = 11.74988pt

 // This function gets your whole document as its `body` and formats
-// it as an article in the style of the American Mathematical Society.
+// it as an article in the style of the IEEE.
-#let ams-article(
+#let ieee(
-  // The article's title.
+  // The paper's title.
-  title: "Paper title",
+  title: "Paper Title",

   // An array of authors.
 For each author you can specify a name,
   // department, organization, location, and email.
 Everything but
   // but the name is optional.
   authors: (),

-  // Your article's abstract.
+  // The paper's abstract.
 Can be omitted if you don't have one.
   abstract: none,

+  // A list of index terms to display after the abstract.
+  index-terms: (),

   // The article's paper size.
 Also affects the margins.
   paper-size: "us-letter",